Robo-Hunter

-Robo-Hunter is a recurring strip in the British Comic 2000 AD, initially written by John Wagner and illustrated by Ian Gibson.
+Robo-Hunter is a recurring strip in the British comic 2000 AD, initially written by John Wagner and illustrated by Ian Gibson.
 The series starred Sam Slade, a laconic, ageing, cigar-smoking bounty hunter of robots that have gone renegade.
-Though action oriented, the series was noted for its humorous tone.
+Though action oriented, the series had a humorous tone.

 Publication history

 The character first appeared in 1978.
 José Ferrer was the original artist, but the editorial team were not happy with his work and quickly replaced him with Ian Gibson, who redrew parts of Ferrer's episodes before taking over himself.